wragge/closed-glams-covid19/index.md

 * 17 March 2020 – Stanner Reading Room closed.
 No public access, appointments, visits or tours available until 30 June 2020.
 [More info...](https://aiatsis.gov.au/news-and-events/news/stanner-reading-room-closed)

+### Canberra Museum and Gallery

+* 18 March 2020 – Museums remains open, but all scheduled community and learning programs have been cancelled until 19 April.
+[More info...](http://www.cmag.com.au/events/covid-19-advice)

 ### Libraries ACT

 * 18 March 2020 – Program of events at all nine public library branches and the ACT Heritage Library has been suspended.
 [More info...](https://www.library.act.gov.au/functions/whats-new/whats-new-items/advice-relating-to-novel-coronavirus/_nocache)